mozilla/legal-docs/firefox_reality_privacy_notice/en-US.md

 * **Technical data:** Firefox Reality sends data about your Firefox Reality version and language; device operating system and hardware configuration, including VR headset and handsets; memory, basic information about crashes and errors; outcome of automated processes like updates, and activation to us.
 When Firefox Reality sends data to us, your IP address is temporarily collected as part of our server logs.

-Read the telemetry documentation for Firefox Reality or learn how to [opt-out](https://support.mozilla.org/1/mobile/%VERSION%/%OS%/%LOCALE%/reality-telemetry) of this data collection.
+Read the telemetry documentation for Firefox Reality or learn how to [opt-out](https://support.mozilla.org/en-US/kb/send-usage-data-firefox-mobile-devices) of this data collection.

 ### Voice Search {: #voice }

 * **Voice Recordings:** When you choose to use voice input for Firefox Reality, your voice recordings are sent to Mozilla and Google’s Cloud Speech service for processing to provide you with suggested text.
-We keep voice recordings to improve our voice recognition software and may share them with others
+We keep voice recordings to improve our voice recognition software and may share them with others.

-### Improving security for users everywhere {: #security }

-* **Webpage and technical data to Certificate Authorities:** When you visit a secure website (usually identified with a URL starting with "HTTPS"), Firefox Reality validates the website's [certificate](https://support.mozilla.org/kb/secure-website-certificate).
-This may involve Firefox Reality sending certain information about the website to the Certificate Authority identified by that website.

-Opting out increases the risk of your private information being intercepted.
-[Learn more](https://support.mozilla.org/kb/advanced-settings-browsing-network-updates-encryption#w_certificates-tab).

 ### Crash reports {: #crash-reporter }

-If Firefox Reality crashes, we will ask you if you’re willing to send us a report with more information about the crash, but you can always decline.
-Crash reports include:
+If you turn crash reporting on Mozilla will receive a report with more information if Firefox Reality crashes.
+Generally, crash reports include:

-* **Device information:** Information about the device you’re using to run Firefox Reality, like the model, operating system, amount of usable memory, and amount of free memory.

-* **Application information:** An identifier for the particular browser that crashed, which is not associated with a particular user because it is unique from any other Mozilla identifier.

-* **Technical data:** An error message and a list of libraries the crashed application links to.

-Read the full documentation [here](https://github.com/mozilla-mobile/firefox-ios/wiki/Crash-Reporting-with-Sentry).
+* **Device information.** This tells us information about your device, such as the operating system, manufacturer and graphics adapter when the crash happened.

+* **Application information.** This tells us information about the application that crashed, such as the version, build and build architecture of Firefox Reality you were using.

+* **Crash information.** This provides information about the crash, including a report of Firefox Reality’s subroutines at the time of the crash, and a whether a crash happened before Firefox Reality finished starting up, what type of process caused the crash and the information in device memory at the time of the crash.

+For more information, and to see examples of real crash reports, see [Crash Data](https://crash-stats.mozilla.com/).